Hongkong Post e-Cert

 Object signing and authenticode are not supported for the time being.

-C-5 Can Hongkong Post e-Cert Certificates be used internationally?
+C-5 Can Hongkong Post e-Cert Certificates be used globally?

-Hongkong Post e-Cert certificates are X.509 v3 compliant (an international standard) and can, therefore, be used internationally.
+Hongkong Post e-Cert certificates are X.509 v3 compliant (an international standard) and can, therefore, be used globally.

 This is not possible.
 Web-based e-mail services such as Hotmail and Yahoo are not S/MIME compatible.
 For details, please see heading under S/MIME below.